fredford/cmput404/lab2/README.md

 # Collaboration

-Code was modified from what was provided and shown by the TA's in the lab.
+Code was modified from what was provided and shown by the TAs in the lab.